bugzilla/bugzilla/docs/en/rst/customizing/templates.rst

 You should run :command:`./checksetup.pl` after editing any templates.
-Failure to do so may mean your changes are not picked up.
+Failure to do so may mean either that your changes are not picked up, or that the permissions on the edited files are wrong so the webserver can't read them.

 .. _template-formats: